-SLMTA 3 CURRICULUM AT-A-GLANCE
+SLMTA 3 CURRICULUM AT-A-GLANCE Cohort 2

 The SLMTA 3 curriculum is composed of four modules - QMS 1, QMS 2, QMS 3, and QMS4.
 Each module is further divided into sections and activities.
-The total duration for delivery of the face-to-face (classroom) version is 92 hours (see time breakdown in the next 2 pages).
-The classroom version of the curriculum was redesigned for on-line delivery.
+When repurposing the classroom version of the curriculum for on-line delivery, the following 4 activities have been eliminated: Planning Improvement Projects - Master Class, Reporting Improvement Projects, Conducting a Site Visit, Redesigning The Floor Plan of Your Laboratory, and What's Wrong with this Storeroom.
+Improvement project planning and implementation will be instead covered in the new ECHO sessions.

 The on-line version includes an off-line/self-study component (lecture recordings and homework assignments) and an on-line/live component, as well as optional office hours and peer support discussion forum.
-The total time for completing the mandatory components of the on-line curriculum is close to 68 hours.
-The reason for the reduction of 24 hours after the curriculum redesign is based on the experience from in country implementation, which indicated the need to simplify the original classroom-based curriculum.
+The total time for completing the mandatory components of the on-line curriculum is 64 hours, as opposed to 86 hours of delivery time in the classroom based version.